Cab-over: History

+Similar to horse carriages, early horseless trucks had the driver in the front, and a flatbed behind, while Steam tractors and Traction engines of the 19th century were built like steam locomotives, with driver and stoker or fireman in the rear, shovelling coal.
+The German Daimler Motoren Gesellschaft of the 1890s not only sold complete cars and trucks, handmade in very low numbers, but also gasoline engines and licences to produce these engines under the name Daimler in several countries, including Austria (Austro-Daimler), France Panhard & Levassor, Peugeot), Britain (Daimler Company and the US (Daimler Manufacturing Company, American Mercedes).
+Thus the technology quickly spread around the world.
+A range of Daimler Motor Lastwagen was developed in 1894.
+"Order No. 81", originally delivered to London in 1896, is considered the world's oldest truck.
+It basically has a cabin over the engine design, but still roofless, doorless, and without windscreen due to low maximum speed.

 The first truck in the United States was built by Autocar in 1899 using a format then called "engine-under-the-seat" and was available with optional 5 or 8 hp motors.
 Although early Autocar trucks were not exactly "cab-over", since the truck did not have a cab, per se, they were the fore-runners to COEs.
 The Sternberg company of Wisconsin produced cab-over trucks as early as 1907, though by 1914 only their seven-ton model was a cab-over.
 They reintroduced the cab-over layout in 1933 with their "Camel Back" model, which allowed the cab to be tilted to access the engine.